w3c/ortc/draft-w3c-ortc-api-00.md

 __cname__ of type DOMString

-> Optional cname override to use for all RTP streams within the connection
+> Optional cname override to use for all RTP streams within the connection.

 __context-id__ of type DOMString